10goto20/seltzer/README.md

 TARGET,REPORTNAME,USERNAME,PASSWORD,CONFIGURATION,RESOURCE

 TARGET		The individual target to scan - REQUIRED.
+<br/>PROJECT	The name of the Burp project file use - REQUIRED.
 <br/>REPORTNAME	The name used to create the report files - MUST BE UNIQUE PER TARGET - REQUIRED.
 <br/>USERNAME	The username for credentialed scans - OPTIONAL.
 <br/>PASSWORD	The password for credentialed scans - OPTIONAL.